jack-bradshaw/FortyTwo/README.md

 </LinearLayout>
 ```

 Create an AnswerView for each Answer and add them to the AnswerGroup.
-The DecoratedAnswerView is the recommended class due to its versatility and customisability.
+The DecoratedAnswerCard is the recommended class due to its versatility and customisability.
 ```java
 	List<Answers> answers = getAnswers();